momo1035/Introduction_to_CUDA/README.md

 - `SumReduction/`: Contains a CUDA program focused on sum reduction, showcasing efficient parallel reduction techniques on the GPU.
 - `VectorAdd/`: Features a program for vector addition, illustrating simple parallel arithmetic operations on the GPU.
 - `SpMV/`: Features a program for sparse CSR matrix vector multiplication.
+- `MD/`: Features a program for simple molecular dynamics of a set of particles with a constant temperature interacting with each other through Lennard-Jones potential.

 ## Building and Running the Programs